 The statutory Monitoring Officer functions are set out in Section 5 of the Local Government and Housing Act 1989 (as amended) i.e., in short, to report to the Authority if the Monitoring Officer considers that any proposal, decision, or omission by the Authority may give rise to unlawfulness or maladministration.
-In light of the impending retirement of the Authority's Monitoring Officer, a review was undertaken as to how the function would be provided going forward.
-The Authority has agreed to the appointment of the Administration and Democratic Services Manager as Deputy Monitoring Officer to support the post of Monitoring Officer, which is a part-time post.
+During the year the Authority appointed a new Monitoring Officer and agreed the appointment of the Administration and Democratic Services Manager as Deputy Monitoring Officer.